 It's well known that USB Drives are the most reliable device to store and transfer your data.
 But your USB Drives too can be fragile to the data loss.
-Many of our readers had reported issues where USB Drive shows empty but it's full, and many had also reported the opposite of it.
+Many of our readers had reported issues where USB Drive shows empty but is full, and many had also reported the opposite of it.
 But in both cases, your data might be at the risk.
-Thus, you should know the ways to fix the issue where your USB Drive shows empty but it's full actually.
+Thus, you should know the ways to fix the issue where your USB Drive shows empty but is full actually.

 Does your USB Drive show empty but is full?
 Or is your USB Drive empty but says full?
 Well, in both cases it can be a very minute and harmless error, or it can be a threat to entire data stored in your USB Drive.
 Although the USB Drive can be trusted, for the most part, there are instances when it can fail to work, such as the instance mention above where a full USB Drive shows as empty.

 Reasons behind USB Drive showing empty but is full or vice-versa:

 Any of these factors, either individually or in combination with other reasons, can lead to certain problems in your USB Drive that results in the USB Drive showing empty while still being full.

 Now as you know the reasons behind such behavior of your USB Drive, you can now look for ways to fix it.
 Depending on the reason for the error, you can use various ways to fix the Drive.
 Below are some of the ways that you can use to fix your USB Drive that shows empty but it's full.